 Both early Western visitors of Southeast Asia have one thing in common: they didn't have any impact on the countries through which they passed.

 Things changed dramatically with the arrival of a Portuguese fleet in the years from 1509 CE on.
-After the discovery of the real searoute to India, the Portuguese set up a number of posts along the Asian coastlines.
-The two most important were the one in Goa / India and the one in Malacca, which was conquered in 1511 CE and from then on without interruption under European control until 1957, when Malaysia gained independence from the British empire.
+Contact and first diplomatic and trade relations became established with the Siamese empire of Ayutthaya, which was the most significant Southeast Asian civilization then.
+After the discovery of the real searoute to India, the Portuguese went further and set up a number of posts along the Asian coastlines.
+The two most important were the one in Goa / India and the one in Malacca, which was conquered in 1511 CE.
+From then on, Malacca was without interruption under European control until 1957, when Malaysia gained independence from the British empire.

 The next step was the first encounter of a small Spanish fleet under Fernando Magellan with what was called then the Philippine Islands in 1521.
 The Spaniards took over Manila in 1571.
 What followed was the colonialization of the whole Philippine Islands and even the christianization of the vast majority of the local population there in the following decades and centuries, as well as the colonialization of the verymost parts of Southeast Asia by the Dutch, the British and, as latecomers, the French.